Skip to main content

-Have something checked out?
-Please do not try to return your library items (yet).
-Cincinnati State items that are currently checked out and will have due dates that fall during this period of remote services will have their due dates extended until February 1, 2021. (see your email for details, or Login to Library Account).
+- Have something checked out?
+There's a Library Book Drop located outside the HPS office on the 3rd floor of the HPB building (see blog post), but there's no rush.
+Cincinnati State items that are currently checked out and will have due dates that fall during this period of remote services will have their due dates extended until May 7, 2021. (see your email for details, or Login to Library Account).
 Items that were already overdue will be examined on a case-by-case basis once regular services are restored.

 So how do I get books?

 Use our eBook platforms to find books you may access online.

 - Can I come in just to use the computers?
 No, our physical library is totally closed.
 We hate how hard this makes it for those of you that come in regularly to use our computing resources (shout out to Mike!), but have to put everyone's health & safety first.
 Please contact your instructor ASAP if you do not have access to home Internet/computing and will need alternative means of completing your course